 Listing 13-24: Reproduction of the Config::new function from the end of Chapter 12

-At the time, we said not to worry about the inefficient clone calls here because we would remove them in the future.
+At the time, we said not to worry about the inefficient clone calls because we would remove them in the future.
 Well, that time is now!

 We needed clone here because we have a slice with String elements in the parameter args, but the new function doesn’t own args.
-In order to be able to return ownership of a Config instance, we had to clone the values from the query and filename fields of Config, so that the Config instance can own its values.
+To return ownership of a Config instance, we had to clone the values from the query and filename fields of Config so the Config instance can own its values.

 With our new knowledge about iterators, we can change the new function to take ownership of an iterator as its argument instead of borrowing a slice.
 We’ll use the iterator functionality instead of the code that checks the length of the slice and indexes into specific locations.
-This will clear up what the Config::new function is doing since the iterator will take care of accessing the values.
+This will clarify what the Config::new function is doing because the iterator will access the values.

 Once Config::new takes ownership of the iterator and stops using indexing operations that borrow, we can move the String values from the iterator into Config rather than calling clone and making a new allocation.

-Using the Iterator Returned by env::args Directly
+Using the Returned Iterator Directly

-Open your I/O project’s src/main.rs, and we’ll change the start of the main function that we had at the end of Chapter 12:
+Open your I/O project’s src/main.rs file, which should look like this:

-Filename: src/main.rs
+src/main.rs

 fn main() {